GeVic/CodingBuddy/README.md

 ## Introduction

-GitFluence is an AI-driven solution that helps you quickly find the right command.
-Get started with Git Command Generator today and save time.
+CodingBuddy is an AI-driven solution that helps you quickly find the right solution for most of your coding needs without opening multiple pages.

 ## Tech Stack + Features